 Technology-related learning ventures provide many opportunities for the application of instructional theories.
 This, in turn, provides a pathway to achieve the desired learning outcomes.
 The future holds great opportunities for Instructional Design.

-The following websites were referred to while researching this article:
+The following website was referred to while researching this article: